tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_5.md

 Our search proves to be more challenging than anticipated.
 The Mississippi is vast, its waters a labyrinth of potential hiding spots for a vessel like the one we're seeking.
 The complexity of the river's network, with its numerous docks, marinas, and secluded moorings, turns our search into a proverbial needle-in-a-haystack scenario.

 Abby's deft fingers fly across the laptop keyboard, sifting through maritime records, private charter logs, and docking manifests.
 Yet, every lead we pursue ends in a frustrating dead end.
-It seems as though the Nightingale has been meticulously scrubbed from all official records, a ghost ship sailing the Mississippi unseen.
+It seems as though the Nightingale has been meticulously scrubbed from all official records, a ghost ship sailing the Old Blue unseen.

 Reine's frustration is palpable as she examines the maps.
 "They've covered their tracks well," she mutters, her eyes scanning the river's winding course.
 "It's like they knew we'd come looking."